 Senator Paul Simon Study Abroad Act

 Championed by Sen. Richard Durbin, this legislative initiative has garnered broad support in Congress and in the international and higher education community.
-The Simon Act proposes an innovative approach to dramatically increasing study abroad and emphasizes increasing study abroad participation to one million U.S. students each year; encouraging diversity in student participation; diversifying locations of study abroad, particularly in non-traditional countries; and encouraging a great commitment by institutions of higher education to expand study abroad opportunities.
+The Simon Act proposes an innovative approach to dramatically increasing study abroad and emphasizes increasing study abroad participation to one million U.S. students each year; encouraging diversity in student participation; diversifying locations of study abroad, particularly in non-traditional countries; and encouraging a greater commitment by institutions of higher education to expand study abroad opportunities.

 State Department Initiatives